gluster/gbench/README.md

     number
   * Volume Configuration (VC)
     * This is a volume configuration definition, denoted as VC#
+  * Storage Configuration (SC)
+    * This defines how the storage on the nodes should be configured
   * Gluster Source (GS)
-    * A GS is a place to find the needed gluster bits (RPMs or otherwise)
+    * A GS is a defnition pointing to the needed gluster bits (RPMs or otherwise)
   * Setup Profile (SP)
-    * This is a setup profile, that encompasses the HW, and the OS.
-The HW specification is expanded to include disks and other needed items.
+    * This is a setup profile, that lists the hosts.
+The specification is expanded to include disks and other needed items (to be defined).
   * Test Results (TR)
     * These are the raw outputs of the test results, denoted as TR#
   * Monitors